Conflict of Interest Policy for StayWell or Krames Consumer Health Library

 Not all such situations may pose a conflict.
 Independent contractors should disclose any potential conflicts to StayWell, even if they are not sure they constitute a conflict.
 Difficult cases may be referred to StayWell Legal Counsel for guidance.
 Independent contractors who have separate relationships with health care, trade or pharmaceutical organizations should disclose this to StayWell before they work for StayWell.

-For background information on our medical reviewers, authors and editor, please review StayWell Medical Reviewers and Third-Party Vendors and StayWell Clinical Reviewers, Editors or Medical Illustrators.
+For background information on our medical reviewers, authors and editor, please review Digital Health Content Reviewers for StayWell or Krames Consumer Health Library.

 Questions about policies